zappfinger/remySQL/README.md

 # remySQL
 Remote MySQL tool.
 Requires pymysql.
 Python3.4+

-You might ask: hy is this needed?
+You might ask: why is this needed?
 MySQL allows one to connect remotely.
 Yes, but not in all cases...

 (make sure you have installed pymysql and python-osc via pip)